brodieaustin/poisoned-well-novel/poisoned-well.md

 The woods gave way to a broad, rolling landscape.
 Manan could tell that the mountains were easing into foothills then plains.
 But there were still the rise and fall of the mountains to follow.
 They emerged onto a road that had been cut into the side of a hill.
 It was icy and snowy, but much easier for the beast to navigate than the footpath had been.

 They had been traveling for several hours.
 Ethne still seemed to be relishing the cold mountain air.
 Occasional snow flakes fell from the sky and sizzled on her burning skin.
-Manan worried that she wasn't playing sick enough, but the men didn't seem to notice.
+Manan worried that she was not playing sick enough, but the men did not seem to notice.
 They kept darting off into the distance, issuing more calls then reassembling.

 The hunter fell back and walked alongside the wagon, "We will find a place to settle in when night comes.
 A few more hours tomorrow and we'll arrive at my master's."